Goal (sports): Basketball

 The primary object of basketball is to score by shooting (i.e., throwing) the ball into a goal officially called the basket.
 A basket is scored when the ball passes completely through the basket ring from above; however, the number of points scored with each basket depends on where on the court the ball was shot from, and a team does not necessarily need to score the most baskets to win the game.
 Basketball scores are expressed in total points.

 A basket scored during normal play is called a field goal and is worth two points if shot from within or on the three-point line, and three points if shot from beyond the three-point line.
 The three-point line's distance from the basket varies by level.
 Points are also awarded to the shooting team if the defensive team commits goaltending or basket interference while the ball is in flight towards the basket or is directly over it.

 A basketball team can also score by free throws, which score one point each.
 Free throws are awarded to a team after the opponent commits a foul in certain scenarios.
 The player taking the free throws (usually the player who was fouled) is entitled to take a specified number of shots unopposed with both feet behind the free throw line.

 The basket consists of a metal ring 18 in in internal diameter, suspended horizontally 10 ft above the floor such that the center of the ring is equidistant from each sideline and 5 ft 3 in from the end line.
 The basket ring has a net attached below to briefly check the ball's downward progress and indicate a score.
-The ring is fastened to a rectangular backboard 6 ft wide by 3.5 ft tall, though in lower levels of play or recreational use the backboard may be smaller and/or fan-shaped.
+The ring is fastened to a rectangular backboard 6 ft wide by 3.5 ft tall, though in lower levels of play or recreational use the backboard may be smaller or fan-shaped.
 The entire structure is supported from behind and anchored to the floor beyond the end line at higher levels of play; the structure may be anchored to a wall or ceiling at lower levels of play.
 The ring, net, and the front, top, bottom, and sides of the backboard are all considered inbounds, while the back of the backboard and the support structure – even those parts suspended over inbounds areas of the court – are considered out of bounds.

 Gaelic games

-Scoring system in gaelic games.
 Top left: gaelic football.
 Top right: hurling, camogie, ladies' Gaelic football and shinty-hurling.
 Bottom: international rules football.